norrismw/SLAE/docs/assignment-1.md

 }
 ```

-First, a socket is created using `socket()`.
+First, a socket is created using the `socket` function.
 As described in `man 2 socket`, the `socket` function creates an endpoint for communication and returns a file descriptor that refers to that endpoint.

 The function expects a domain argument, a type argument, and a protocol argument.